Feedback: Great Product good service. Good quality and good build service

 In California the poppy is the official state flower and you will see the gardens along the many highways covered with them as gardeners over there are enthusiastic about their garden displays.
 These poppies light up the garden with their huge flowers and bright colours, it can be said that this is a happy garden flower.
 With the exception of the legendary blue poppy there are quite easy to grow.
 You will find hundreds of tiny seeds inside the seed bodies which don’t need much encouraging to grow.

 These are very easy to grow, all you need is to take a small amount of about 10 or 20 seeds and sparingly plant on the top of the soil.
-The poppies in your garden do need light to germinate so don't plant them too deep.
+The poppies in your garden do need light to germinate so don’t plant them too deep.
 Cool weather is ideal for germinating, maybe about 55 degrees, so could flourish in the English gardens.
 When the flowers fade their seed heads begin to rattle and this mean they are ripe for harvesting.
-When you open the pod have a bag handy to catch the seeds and then store in your garden shed for the following year
+When you open the pod have a bag handy to catch the seeds and then store in your garden in your heavy duty shed for the following year